English Scotch Egg (1 Egg)

 How to consume english scotch egg without glucose spikes

-Add a source of lean protein such as grilled chicken or tofu to your meal to help stabilize blood sugar levels.
+Add a source of lean protein such as grilled chicken, tofu, or fish.
+Protein can help balance the carbohydrate content of the meal and keep blood sugar levels more stable.

 Stay Hydrated

-Drink plenty of water before and during your meal to help with digestion and potentially reduce spikes.
+Drink plenty of water before and during your meal, which can aid digestion and help maintain stable blood sugar levels.

 Discover